varnish/toolbox/docker-compose-examples/grafana-monitoring/README.md

 # Getting started

-First, log into docker using your Varnish Enterprise Credentials.
+First, login to docker using your Varnish Enterprise Credentials.
 More details can be found [here in the documentation](https://docs.varnish-software.com/docker/).

 - run "docker compose up -d"
 - go to http://localhost:3000